 Lake Zurich is a typical example of a post-glacial lake.
-Located in the north-eastern part of the country at the foot of the Glarus Alps.
+Located in the northeastern part of the country at the foot of the Glarus Alps.
 The lake catchment has 1829 km².
-It is over 40 km long, and in the deepest point, it is 143 meters deep.
+It is over 40 km long, and at the deepest point, it is 143 meters deep.
 The lake is best to see from the deck of one of the many cruise ships sailing there.

 At the marina in Zurich, you can receive a tour program.
 You can choose between short trips, lasting 1.5 hours and all-day trips lasting up to 7 hours.

 - Short trip (1.5 hours).
 This short but scenic round trip starts every 30 minutes between 9.10 a.m. – 6.40 p.m.
 The boat passes Kilchberg, which is the home of Switzerland’s largest Lindt chocolate.
 Return ticket 8.80 CHF /USD